 INFTA is involved in a range of national and international research projects.
-As such, INFTA has developed a core curriculum for the training of Forest Therapy Guides conforming to and setting the international standard.
+As one initial key project, INFTA has developed the International Core Curriculum of Forest Therapy (ICCFT).
+It constitutes the curricular framework for the training of Forest Therapy Guides conforming to and setting the international standard.
 This has been accomplished in 2017 through national and international collaborations with the assistance of 120+ experts from over 20 countries.

 Further, INFTA was privileged to resume a new international collaboration with the Korea Forest Service and Chungbuk National University.
 Instrumental here was Prof. Dr. Won Sop Shin, the leading voice of Forest Therapy in South Korea.